Pakistani-Style Turnip Recipe

 - 1 teaspoon garam masala

-- Cut the turnips in half, lengthwise, then slice into 1/8 inch half-rounds.
+- Cut the turnips in half, lengthwise, then slice them into 1/8-inch half-rounds.
 Shred the turnip greens, leaving the stalky pieces aside (good for chickens if you have them, or the compost).

 - Heat oil in a pot and fry onions until edges brown.
 Mash garlic, ginger and cumin in a mortar and pestle and add to onion.
 Fry for 30 seconds or until fragrant.

 - Add turnip rounds and stir.
 Add salt and mix.
 Fry for about 5 minutes, stirring all the while to avoid sticking.

 - Add pureed tomatoes, turmeric, coriander powder and chili powder and mix well.
 Cook for about 5 minutes, stirring regularly.

 - Add turnip greens and 1 cup water.
 Turn heat on low and cover pot.
 Cook covered for 15 to 20 minutes or until turnip is tender.
 Stir occasionally to avoid sticking.
 Add more water if necessary.

 - Remove lid from pot and turn heat up high.
 Add sugar to help counteract the slightly bitter taste turnip can have sometimes.
 Stir continuously until all water has evaporated and mixture begins to fry.

 - Fry for 5 minutes longer.
 Add garam masala and stir to combine.
 Fry 3 to 4 minutes more.
 Check seasoning before serving, and adjust as needed.

 Tips and Notes